Gunnersbury, Hounslow

 A tube station, park and a pair of mansions situated in the far north-western corner of Chiswick

-The large and small mansions in Gunnersbury Park, both of which are urgently in need of restoration
+The large and small mansions in Gunnersbury Park, seen before restoration got under way

 Gunnersbury is one of the few places in London to have been named after a woman, in this case Gunnhildr, whose manor this was.
 There is no evidence for the suggestion that she was a niece of King Canute but she may have had Danish blood.